Phillips 66 puts Alliance, Louisiana refinery up for sale - Up News Info

 HollyFrontier agreed to pay $350 million for Shell’s 145,000-bpd Anacortes, Washington refinery plant and an additional amount for on-hand inventory when the sale closes later this year.
 HollyFrontier estimated the inventory will cost between $150 million and $180 million.

-The price paid for the Anacortes refinery is consistent with what was being paid prior to the COVID-19 pandemic, which hit motor fuel demand hard in 2020.
-That would put the value of a refinery at about $2,400 a barrel.
+The price paid for the Anacortes refinery is consistent with what was being paid prior to the COVID-19 pandemic, which hit motor fuel demand hard in 2020, and would put the value of a refinery at about $2,400 a barrel.
+(Reporting by Erwin Seba; Editing by Chris Reese and Karishma Singh)